If spam messages are being sent to your ticket email accounts, you may find that they are getting converted to tickets.

 Rejected messages will not be converted into tickets or replies, but they are still saved in the log.
-See How do I enable logging for incoming email processing? for further information.

 Note that emails from agents are exempt from this limit.

 Many email servers check DKIM/SPF headers for all incoming emails.
 You can configure Deskpro to reject email messages that have failing DKIM/SPF headers.
-This can be enabled from Admin > Tickets > Email Accounts > Advanced Settings.
+This can be enabled from Admin > Emails > Email Accounts > Advanced Settings.